Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 Reporting Impairment Amounts in the AFR and in USAS

 In the AFR and in USAS, report the total impairment losses as determined by the impairment method calculation.
-This amount must match the amount reported in SPA for the fiscal year.
+This amount must match the amount reported in the State Property Accounting (SPA) system for the fiscal year.

 Report the total loss as outlined below:

-- On the government-wide statement of activities — As a program expense, special item or extraordinary item.
+- On the government-wide statement of activities — As a program expense, unusual or infrequent items.

-- On the statement of revenues, expenses and changes in net position — As an operating expense, special item or extraordinary item (if the impairment loss occurs in a proprietary fund).
+- On the statement of revenues, expenses and changes in net position — As an operating expense, unusual or infrequent items (if the impairment loss occurs in a proprietary fund)

 Note: If the impairment loss occurs in a governmental fund, do not report it on the fund financial statements — report the impairment loss only on the government-wide statement of activities.